m9dful1/InkRollers/Design_Document.md

 **2025-05-20**
 - Implemented host-authoritative timer sync: host writes a synchronized `startTime` to Firebase, all clients read this value before starting the match timer.
 Ensures all players' timers are aligned to the same reference.

+**2025-05-21**
+- Painted surfaces are now persisted across app backgrounding and SurfaceView recreation.
+All Player objects are updated to reference the new PaintSurface after recreation, ensuring painting works after resume.
+- CoverageCalculator now only samples within the maze bounds, resulting in accurate coverage percentages.
+- GameView now more robustly determines the height of the coverage HUD to avoid drawing the maze beneath it.
+- Player class surface property is now mutable (var) to allow updating after surface recreation.

+**2025-05-22**
+- **Implemented Zones Game Mode:**
+    - Added `getZones()` to `Level` interface and `MazeLevel` (defines 6 zones).
+    - Created `ZoneOwnershipCalculator` to determine zone control by sampling `PaintSurface`.
+    - Created `ZoneHudView` to display zone ownership as a mini-map grid.
+    - Updated `HomeActivity` to include "Zones" in game mode selection for hosts.
+    - Updated `MainActivity` to pass game mode to `GameView` and manage HUD visibility.
+    - Updated `GameView` to handle Zones mode logic:
+        - Calls `ZoneOwnershipCalculator` and updates `ZoneHudView`.
+        - Hides `CoverageHudView` in Zones mode and vice-versa.
+        - Determines win condition based on zone control in `finishMatch`.
+        - UI updates for HUDs moved to main thread handler.
+    - Updated `MultiplayerManager`:
+        - `GameSettings` data class now includes `gameMode`.
+        - `hostGame` and `joinGame` now sync `gameMode` via Firebase.
+    - Added `getBitmap()` to `PaintSurface` for direct (non-copy) bitmap access by `ZoneOwnershipCalculator`.
+    - Ensured `PaintSurface` is cleared in `GameView.initGame()` to prevent paint from persisting between matches.
+    - Optimized `sampleStep` for `ZoneOwnershipCalculator` in `GameView.update()` to improve performance.
+- **UI Adjustments in `activity_main.xml`:**
+    - `TimerHudView`: Adjusted `layout_width`, `layout_height`, and `layout_marginTop`.
+    - `ZoneHudView`: Positioned below `TimerHudView` in the top-right corner.
+Adjusted `layout_width` and `layout_height`.